Aravind-A-sys/Aravind-A/README.md

 # Aravind-A
-Simplify the Coder to learn/
+Simplify the Coder to learn